javl/InstaxBLE/readme.md

 ### Notes on usage

-1. The printer only works with .jpg images.
-I haven't actually tested this, but the printer code seems to suggest this.
-2. The script does not yet check if your image is the right size or orientation.
-I've tested printing with images that are 600x800 pixels and don't know what happens when you send your image in landscape orientation so you might want to rotate it beforehand.
-3. Your image should be 65535 bytes or less.
-4. For faster (and possibly more reliable) printing remove any exifdata from your image.
-This will reduce the amount of data that needs to be send to the device.
-This also leaves more space for the image itself.
+The final image send to the printer should be a JPEG at a specific size (depends on the printer model, see the list above).
+This script will convert and resize your image if needed, but for best results you might want to prepare the image in the right format yourself.
+Just keep that in mind if you get unexpected results in quality.
+I also don't know what happens when you try to print an image in the wrong orientation.

 ## Todo / Possible updates: